Consistency of common spatial estimators under spatial confounding: Analysis models and the consistency of their estimators

-The extension of consistency from fixed to random $g$ also applies to other estimators like splines or GP regression whose consistency for a partially linear model under spatial confounding has been established for fixed $g$ \citep{rice, yang}.
-Thus when confounding is by a random spatial function, exogenous analysis models can control for endogeneity.
-This result, seemingly at odds with the conventional wisdom about endogeneity, holds due to the smoothness of the confounder as opposed to a non-smooth or discrete confounder and demonstrates the benefits of a spatially continuous confounder as opposed to an unstructured or grouped confounder.
+This result extending the consistency of GLS from fixed to random spatial functions in the DGP relies on a general result (Proposition \ref{prop:cond_consist} in the Supplement) about when consistency conditional on a given realization of a random function, i.e., a fixed function, implies marginal consistency accounting for the distribution of the random function.
+This proposition also applies to other estimators like splines or GP regression whose consistency for the PLM under spatial confounding has been established for fixed $g(\cdot)$ \citep{rice, yang}, proving that they will also be consistent, under respective assumptions, if $g(\cdot)$ is random.
+Thus, when confounding is by a random spatial function, these estimators based on exogenous analysis models, that ignore the correlation between the exposure and the outcome errors, can control for endogeneity.
+This result, seemingly at odds with the conventional wisdom about endogeneity, holds due to the smoothness of the unmeasured confounder as opposed to a non-smooth or discrete unmeasured confounder and demonstrates the benefits of a spatially continuous confounding as opposed to unstructured or grouped confounding.
 We confirm this via simulations in Section \ref{sec:simcluster}.
-As an aside, we note that the converse of Proposition \ref{prop:cond_consist} is also true, as given in Proposition \ref{prop:cond_consist_conv}.